ICxA Global Standards

 • Ensuring outcome evidence exists and is credible

-The Commissioning & Outcome Execution standard applies to all projects and systems, such as:
+The Commissioning & Outcome Execution standard and the Operational Readiness Standard apply to all projects and systems, such as:

 • Power Systems